DanMATEI/BauMax/README.md

 # BauMax
-this is the dev of for PBI demo
+this is the dev for PBI demo